Q-Pix/ReleaseBuilder/README.md

 ReleaseBuilder will check that the versions of ROOT and Geant4 are compatible, however, it will not check the others.
 It is your responsibility to set up the environment before using ReleaseBuilder.

 ## How to use
-ReleaseBuilder will create marley, qpixg4, qpixrtd, and qpixar clones in the same directory in which its repository is located.
+ReleaseBuilder will create marley, qpixg4, qpixrtd, and qpixrec clones in the same directory in which its repository is located.
 In order to build the release,

 ```
 $ cd <path to desired directory>